hunterlawson/climb/README.md

 # climb

 Climb is a simple Rust crate for creating CLI applications.
 Allows for functions to accept inputs, options, and optional inputs.
 Climb handles all input argument validation and parsing and guarantees that only the correct number of inputs and only valid options are passed into your commands.
+Climb will also generate help menus for your application and function.

 - [climb](#climb)
   - [Commands](#commands)